AdaCore/gnatstudio/docs/users_guide/extending.rst

   import pydoc
   pydoc.writedoc (GPS)

-In the last comamnd, "GPS" is the name of the module whose documentation you want to print.
+In the last command, "GPS" is the name of the module whose documentation you want to print.

 These commands generate a :file:`.html` file in the current directory.